Day 1 Wednesday, January 30

 The Urban Environment

 As the global population continues to grow, what choices do we have in determining our built environment?
 How do we optimize infrastructure to get food and water to residents, and how do we move them safely and effectively from point to point?
 This panel, chaired by James Smith of the Princeton Department of Civil and Environmental Engineering, will examine the options and choices the leaders of today must make to insure the efficacy of the cities of tomorrow.
 He will be joined by Denise Mauzerall, Princeton University; Tong Zhu, Peking University; Marc Parlange, dean, Ecole Polytechnique Federale de Lausanne; and Susan Grimmond, Kings College London.
+View a video recording of the session.

 13:30 to 14:30